RobinTournemenne/matREPLab/README.md

 1. Clone this repository, or simply download the file ```matREPLab```

-2. make this file executable using, for example:
+2. cd in the cloned folder and make this file executable using, for example:

 ```shell
 > chmod +x matREPLab